Entri logo

 • Low minimum loan amounts ($100 floor) accessible to borrowers with smaller immediate needs

-• Fixed payment schedules with stated competitive interest rates and no hidden fees
+• Fixed payment schedules with stated competitive interest rates and no fees to verify

 • Flexible loan terms: short-term options (1–6 months) for quick repayment or longer terms up to 36 months

-• Transparent fee structure disclosed upfront (processing, late, bad check, collection fees specified)
+• listed fee structure disclosed upfront (processing, late, bad check, collection fees specified)

 • Dual funding options (bank deposit or in-person pickup at Curacao stores)